Mark Finchem: Arizona House of Representatives

 Finchem was first elected to the Arizona House of Representatives in 2014, finishing second in the Republican primary behind Vince Leach before advancing to the general election in Arizona's top-two nominating process.
 Finchem and Leach ran successfully in the general election.
 Finchem came in first with 36,732 votes, ahead of Leach and Democratic challenger Holly Lyon.

 Finchem and Leach defeated Democrats Corin Hammond and Barry McCain (write-in candidate) in the 2016 general election.

 As a member of the state House, Finchem was known for promoting extreme ideas.
 In 2016, Finchem introduced legislation that would prohibit Arizona from implementing presidential executive orders, directives issued by federal agencies, and U.S. Supreme Court rulings.
 In 2019 he introduced a bill to create a code of ethics for teachers which consisted primarily of text from a report published by the David Horowitz Freedom Center.
 He also sponsored in 2019 a bill that would seek to transfer management of federal lands in Arizona to the state government.

 In 2020, Finchem ran for speaker of the Arizona House of Representatives, challenging incumbent Republican Russell Bowers.
 Finchem said that if elected he would prioritize the development of viral content.
 He lost the speaker's election, receiving the support of less than one-third of the House Republican caucus.

 Posting on Twitter in 2021, Finchem compared the cancellation of a fundraiser for Josh Hawley to the Holocaust.
 In the tweet, Finchem criticised Loews Hotels for cancelling the fundraiser, saying "This is what Hitler and Stalin did.
 What's next Camps?
 Ovens?"

-As of 2021, Finchem is a member of the House of Representatives' committees on the Judiciary, on Military Affairs & Public Safety, and on Natural Resources, Energy & Water.
+As of 2021, Finchem was a member of the House of Representatives' committees on the Judiciary, on Military Affairs & Public Safety, and on Natural Resources, Energy & Water.
 He was granted a committee chairmanship only a single time in his eight years in the state House.
 He led the "Liberty Caucus" group of far-right Republican state House members.
 Republican state senator T. J. Shope described Finchem as a "political gadfly"'; another Republican state senator, Paul Boyer, described him as "one of the dumbest" members of the Arizona House of Representatives.
 (Finchem responded by calling Boyer an "utter disgrace").
 Finchem's rise to prominence reflected a broader rightward shift within the Arizona Republican Party; in the late 2010s and 2020s, the strength of the wing of the party aligned with John McCain diminished, and the party apparatus became increasingly dominated by the far right.